 Planning a vacation here is fun and exciting, especially if it’s your first time.
 Read up on this helpful advice in the following travel guide to St. Lucia to ensure your trip goes as smoothly as possible.

 Advice for Your First Trip to St. Lucia

 What Documents Do You Need to Enter St. Lucia?

 Proper identification and travel documents are essential items to have when arriving and departing St. Lucia.
 A valid passport which is valid for six months is required by all travellers.

 Visas are required for visitors outside the US, Canada, Australia, the UK and other Commonwealth countries.
 They are also required for visitors staying in St. Lucia for more than three months, regardless of their country of origin.

 Arriving in St. Lucia

 There are two international airports in St. Lucia.
 Hewanorra International Airport (UVF) in the south, and the George F.L.
 Charles Airport in the north.

 The point of arrival for the majority of air travellers is Hewanorra International Airport.
 Located just outside the town of Vieux Fort, this airport is a hub for large aircraft arriving from North America and Europe.

-For those who prefer to travel by water, The L’Express des Iles ferry departs from the Port Castries Ferry Dock twice weekly.
-This ferry connects St. Lucia to Martinique, then travels onwards to other Caribbean islands including Guadeloupe and Dominica.
+The L’Express des Iles ferry departs from the Port Castries Ferry Dock twice weekly for those who prefer to travel by water.
+This ferry connects St. Lucia to Martinique, then travels onwards to other Caribbean islands, including Guadeloupe and Dominica.